-Cash provided by operating activities has been greater than net income in the first quarters of 2005 and 2004 mainly due to the net impact of non cash adjustments to income.
+Cash provided by operating activities was greater than net income in the nine months ended September 30, 2005 and 2004 mainly due to the net impact of non cash adjustments to income.
 Non cash adjustments include depreciation and amortization, tax benefits from stock options, earnings in equity interests, stock compensation expense, as well as adjustments for gains and losses from the sale of investments.
-In both quarters presented, operating cash flows were positively impacted by changes in working capital balances.
+In both the nine months ended September 30, 2005 and 2004, operating cash flows were positively impacted by changes in working capital balances.

-Cash provided by (used in) investing activities was primarily attributable to net proceeds from the sale of marketable debt securities offset by cash used for capital expenditures and acquisitions.
-For the first quarters of 2005 and 2004, we generated cash in the amounts of \$141 million and \$6 million, respectively from the net sales of marketable debt securities.
-For the first quarter of 2005, we used this cash for our financing activities as discussed below.
-Our capital expenditures totaled \$68 million and \$39 million in the first quarter of 2005 and 2004, respectively.
+Cash provided by (used in) investing activities was primarily attributable to purchases and sales of marketable debt and equity securities as well as cash investments in capital expenditures and acquisitions.
+For the nine months ended September 30, 2005, we generated cash in the amount of \$1,006 million from the sale of non-strategic marketable equity security investments, and \$157 million from the net sales of marketable debt securities, while we also used cash for capital expenditures totaling \$257 million, acquisitions totaling \$127 million, and other investing activities totaling \$39 million.
+For the nine months ended September 30, 2004, we had capital expenditures totaling \$160 million and used cash for acquisitions totaling \$609 million.
+In addition, we had outlays of \$293 million in net purchases of marketable debt securities, offset by cash generated from the net sales of marketable equity securities of \$193 million and from other investing activities of \$15 million.
 In each period our capital expenditures were primarily for purchases of information technology assets to support our expanding offerings, our increased number of users and our international growth.

-Cash used as consideration for acquisitions, net of cash acquired was \$54 million and \$44 million in the first quarter of 2005 and 2004, respectively.
+On October 23, 2005 we used approximately \$1 billion in cash as partial consideration for our Alibaba investment.

 Cash provided by (used in) financing activities was driven primarily by employee option exercises and stock repurchases.
-Cash proceeds from employee option exercises have remained consistent between the first quarters of 2005 and 2004.
-In the first quarter of 2005, we used approximately \$165 million in the direct repurchase of 4.9 million shares of our common stock in open market transactions at an average price of \$33.60 per share.
-For the first quarter of 2005 and 2004, we used cash in the amounts of \$150 million and \$50 million, respectively, to enter into new structured stock repurchase transactions.
-Additionally, in the first quarter of 2005, we also received proceeds of approximately \$54 million from the settlement of structured stock repurchase transactions for a net cash usage of \$96 million for these transactions.
-The new structured stock repurchase transactions entered into during the first quarter of 2005 for \$150 million will mature in three separate tranches in June 2005, July 2005 and August 2005.
-On each of the maturity dates, if the market price of Yahoo! common stock is at or above \$30.69 for the June 2005 maturing tranche, \$29.00 for the July 2005 maturing tranche, and \$31.49 for the August 2005 maturing tranche, we will have our investment returned with a premium.
-If the market price of the Company's common stock is below the pre-determined prices, we will repurchase up to an aggregate of 5.3 million of our common shares.
+Cash proceeds from employee option exercises during nine months ended September 30, 2005 decreased to \$378 million from \$424 million during the same period in 2004.
+During the nine months ended September 30, 2005, we used \$373 million in the direct repurchase of 11.2 million shares of our common stock in open market transactions at an average stock repurchase transactions in the nine months ended September 30, 2005, for a net cash usage of \$753 million for these transactions.
+In the nine months ended September 30, 2004, we entered into two structured stock repurchase transactions resulting in a net cash outlay of \$96 million.

+As of September 30, 2005, we had unsettled structured stock transactions in the amount of \$850 million.
+These transactions will mature in separate tranches in October 2005, January 2006 and April 2006.
+On each of the remaining maturity dates, if the market price of Yahoo! common stock is at or above \$35.11 for the two tranches totaling \$350 million maturing in October 2005, \$33.98 for the \$250 million tranche maturing in January 2006, and \$33.99 for the \$250 million tranche maturing in April 2006, we will have our investment returned with a premium.
+On each of the remaining maturity dates, if the market price of our common stock is below the pre-determined prices, we will repurchase our common stock, up to an aggregate of 27.3 million shares.

-Financing
+In October and November 2005, we received \$386 million in cash from the settlement of two structured stock repurchase transactions totaling \$350 million that were entered into in April 2005.

+Stock repurchases